 I wonder if anybody who reads this blog now, even remembers NovelRace.
 Two years may as well be twenty on social media.
-I don’t mean the book; everyone and their brother-in-law seems to remember that, much to my discomfiture.
+I don’t mean the book; everyone and their brother-in-law seem to remember that, much to my discomfiture.
 If you ever decide to write a book, my sincere advice is don’t tell anybody about it.
 In all likelihood, you’ll never get around to it.
 If you do, you probably won’t get past a few pages.
 If you still do, you’ll struggle and struggle and spend so much of time struggling to finish it just to prove people like me wrong that you’ll hate it.
 Trust me, you don’t want the agony of being constantly asked,

 “So…that book you’re writing, when is it coming out?”

-Actually I meant my personal diary on being a first time writer.
+Actually, I meant my personal diary on being a first-time writer.
 Well, as it turns out, I do know what I’m talking about.
 I have been through all of that.
 And you know what, I did it!
 I finished the goddamn book and there now I’ve said it.
 Two years and more survived just to be able to say that.
 Now please don’t kill me by asking when you’ll see it on the bookstores.
 I didn’t start with a publisher, I haven’t been visited by that fairy godmother common to all writers’ fantasies – a surprise book deal and I haven’t started hunting.

 And here I thought this was going to be a nice-and-neat, albeit late wrap-up to the Novelrace post series full of wise maxims on how to write that bestseller.
 So what can I say that hasn’t been said before?
 Pretty much nothing, it turns out.
-What can I say that I haven’t myself said before?
+What can I say that I haven’t said before?
 Ah, now that’s something to start with.

 I don’t feel as exhilarated as I imagined.
 I still need spell check to get the biggest word in that last sentence right, for instance.
 Somehow I guess I figured my life would tie up prettily with the culmination of this dream.
 It hasn’t.